Project | Strathpine – Samford Road Route Safety Project |

 Client | TasPorts |

-Key works | Ports & harbours |
+Key works | Ports & Harbours |

 The joint venture project delivered an upgrade of the existing Berth 3E to make it suitable for operation, including berthing, mooring and stern-loading of a roll-on roll-off (ro-ro) ship up to a length of 212m, for both passengers and freight between Geelong, VIC and Devonport (new Spirit of Tasmania vessels).